frankmutethia/frankmutethia/README.md

    Hi there 👋 I am Frank Mutethia|An IT Engineer|

-- 🔭 I’m currently working on Flutter.
+- 🔭 I’m currently working on React.
 - 🌱 I’m currently learning Flutter and Front-End frameworks.
-- 👍 I’m looking to collaborate on any Android Flutter Projects.
+- 👍 I’m looking to collaborate on any Android Flutter Projects and web frontend development.
-- 💬 Ask me about any flutter related work.
+- 💬 Ask me about any Flutter related work and JavaScript.
 - 📫 How to reach me:💻
  -   *Email: frankmutethia81@gmail.com*
  -  *[LinkedIn](www.linkedin.com/in/frank-mutethia): www.linkedin.com/in/frank-mutethia*